Chinese Pinyin - Premium & Original - Top Level Domains - Lucky Number 8 and Poker.com:

 Multiple uses of Chinese Pinyin Domains at Auction containing number 8:

-Because the number 8 is valued with much passion, love and affection in China, see below for examples of use of the number 8 within Asia, the domains can be used as brand names within Asia; as well as gambling & betting domain names for almost any product or service.
+The number 8 is valued with much passion, love and affection in China, see below for examples of use of the number 8 within Asia, the domains can be used as brand names; as well as gambling & betting, domain names for almost any product or service.
 Although 8888.com was once used in Asia for a gambling website, it is now used for a Chinese Holiday / Vacation website, quite a considerable change, indicating the varied use of the number 8 within the Asian market place.

-Obviously the most notable domain to be used for gambling and betting within the Western market place is 888.com, this was registered way back in 1995, and now commands a very high price tag, and so many other numeric domains are also used for Western websites, so because of the late involvement of the Chinese in the internet, there are not many numeric domains left for them.
-Considering this fact alone my alpha numeric Chines Pinyin domains represent a phenomenal investment opportunity, and they are very reasonably priced.
-888 and Poker .com in Chinese Pinyin.
+Obviously the most notable domain to be used for gambling and betting within the Western market place is 888.com, this was registered way back in 1995, and now commands a very high price tag, and so many other numeric domains are also used for Western websites.
+Because of the late involvement of the Chinese in the internet, there are not many numeric domains left for them.
+Considering this fact alone my alpha numeric Chines Pinyin domains represent a phenomenal investment opportunity, and they are very reasonably priced, for such high value Premium Domains.

 Below are some examples of the use of the lucky number 8 within Asia: